epolisensky/VLITE/vdp/docs/source/modules.rst

 Modules
 =======
-**vdp** is comprised of 12 individual modules.
-The most important ones are included here, grouped by their functionality.
+**vdp** is comprised of 13 individual modules shown here, grouped by their functionality.

 .. toctree::
    :maxdepth: 2